FSU faculty available to comment for 2023 hurricane season

 Cai studies the relationship between tropical storm size and intensity and how that relationship can improve forecasting.
 A recent publication examined how polar ice and atmospheric water vapor influence variations in climate models.

-Allison Wing, assistant professor, Department of Earth, Ocean and Atmospheric Science
+Allison Wing, associate professor, Department of Earth, Ocean and Atmospheric Science

 Wing is an expert on climate and hurricanes.
 Her research group studies atmospheric dynamics and climate, with a special interest in tropical cyclones and tropical convection, the clustering of clouds and thunderstorms.
 She was named to Popular Science’s Brilliant 10, a recognition for early career scientists conducting groundbreaking work.